-As of June 29, 2024, we had cash and cash equivalents and restricted cash of \$158.0 million.

-Our operating plan may change because of factors currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity or debt financings or other sources, including strategic collaborations.
+As of September 28, 2024, we had cash and cash equivalents and restricted cash of \$134.9 million.
+In the near term, subject to our compliance with applicable laws, the applicable requirements of the New Equity Distribution Agreement and market conditions, we expect to raise additional capital through the issuance of equity securities under our New ATM Program by the end of 2024, which will result in additional dilution to our stockholders and may negatively impact the market price of our common stock.
+In addition, we continue to pursue alternatives to further bolster and restructure our balance sheet in 2025, through public or private equity or debt financings or other sources, including strategic collaborations.
 For example, on March 18, 2024, we filed the 2024 Shelf Registration Statement, which the SEC declared effective on April 12, 2024 and which replaced the 2023 Shelf Registration Statement.
-The 2024 Shelf Registration Statement allows us to sell, from time to time and at our discretion, Company securities having an aggregate offering price of up to \$250.0 million including up to \$200.0 million in shares of common stock that may be sold pursuant to the Equity Distribution Agreement under the ATM Program.
-Such financing and other potential financings may result in dilution to stockholders, reduction in the market price of our common stock, imposition of debt covenants and repayment obligations, or other restrictions that may adversely affect our business.
-In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
-However, the capital markets may experience extreme volatility and disruption, including high interest rates in certain geographic regions and higher borrowing costs, which could make it more difficult for us to raise capital.
-If we cannot access the capital markets upon favorable terms or at all, it may impact our ability to achieve our goals.
+The 2024 Shelf Registration Statement allows us to sell, from time to time and at our discretion, Company securities having an aggregate offering price of up to \$250.0 million including up to \$200.0 million in shares of common stock that may be sold.
+Any issuance of equity or debt securities may be for cash or in exchange for our outstanding Notes, which could have a highly dilutive effect on current stockholders and could negatively affect the trading price of our common stock.
+In addition to resulting in additional dilution to our existing stockholders or negatively affecting the trading price of our common stock, any such potential financings may result in the imposition of debt covenants and repayment obligations, or other restrictions that may adversely affect our business.
+Furthermore, any such securities issued pursuant to potential financings may include rights that are senior to our shares of common stock.
+In addition, the capital markets may experience extreme volatility and disruption, including high interest rates in certain geographic regions and higher borrowing costs, which could adversely affect our liquidity and financial condition, including our ability to access the capital markets to raise capital and meet liquidity needs.
+We may be unable to raise additional capital for reasons including, without limitation, our operational and/or financial performance, investor confidence in us and the plant-based meat industry, credit availability from banks and other financial institutions and the status of current projects.
+If we cannot access the capital markets upon favorable terms or at all, it could adversely affect our business and financial position.